hendahmed321/Retail-Data-Warehouse/README.md

 3. **Data Warehouse**
    - Implemented using a **Star Schema**
-   - Fact and dimension tables designed for fast querying
+   - Fact and dimension tables

 4. **Data Visualization**
    - Power BI dashboards for sales, customers, and product analysis